A Guide for Brand Managers in 2025.

 Here at iMP, we specialise in high impact, measurable sampling activations for food, drink, beauty and lifestyle brands.
 Whether you’re looking for simple street sampling or a fully branded multi-city tour, we provide a full end-to-end service handling:

 In a world saturated by screens and the digital evolution, sampling brings your brand into the real world and to real people.
 For 2025 and onwards, smart barbs will not just use it to promote products but to build lasting relationships with shoppers and consumers.
 If you have an idea for a sampling campaign or a brief you’d like us to look at, get in touch – we can help.
+You can also explore all of our product sampling services here to see how we can bring your brand to life.